Automattic/sensei-post-to-course/README.md

-# sensei-post-to-course
+# Sensei Post to Course Creator
-Turn your blog posts into online courses.
+**Turn your blog posts and custom post types into online courses.**